-What really thrilled me though, was the station itself.
+What really thrilled me, though, was the station itself.
 It wasn’t overgrown with trees or surrounded by junk.
-In fact, it was in really good shape.
+In fact, it was in excellent shape.
 It was just abandoned.
 Which made me wonder why?
 Did people stop driving by here?
 It didn’t seem so, since my family went by at least twice a year.
 Did the owner pass away?
 Did illegal things happen there?

 I would never find out and at some time in the late nineties, I drove past where the gas station should have been, and it was just…gone.
 All that was left was a concrete pad and the now encroaching tree line.
 I wonder if nature has now taken it back completely, and what drove someone to tear a building down and not replace it with something new.
 Mysteries on top of mysteries.